storybookjs/addon-jsx/README.md

 ## Getting started

+To use with storybook v3 :

+` yarn add --dev storybook-addon-jsx@beta `

 If you use a react-dom version under 15.5.0 then use :

 ` yarn add --dev storybook-addon-jsx@2.1.2 `